bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

-See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation if you would like to query for all products, feature products, best selling products, and newest products.
+See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation if you would like to query for all products or featured products.

 ## Product Info